squirrelphp/entities/README.md

     ->write();
 ```

 This would insert the row with all the provided values, but if it already exists only `balance` is changed, not `city` and `active`.
-Making a custom UPDATE part can make a lot of sense if you want to just increase a number by one:
+A common use case for a custom UPDATE part is to change an existing number:

 ```php
 $userRepositoryWriteable // \Application\Entity\UserRepositoryWriteable instance